Tony Batista (footballer)

-Antonio Eduardo Furquim de Freitas Batista (born 25 September 1992), known as Tony, is a Brazilian football player who plays as a goalkeeper for Iranian club Kheybar.
+Antonio Eduardo Furquim de Freitas Batista (born 25 September 1992), known as Tony, is a Brazilian football player who plays as a goalkeeper for Athletic.

 Club career

 He made his professional debut in the Campeonato Brasileiro Série B for Vila Nova on 16 July 2014 in a game against Boa.

 On 8 July 2023, Batista joined Saudi Arabian club Al-Jandal.